 Internal audit unit comprised of the following staff members: The Director, Senior Internal Auditor, and two Internal Auditors.
 The Internal Audit Unit is responsible for the preparation of Annual Plan and three year rolling Internal Audit Plan which is Risk Based.
 Once the risk assessment has been finalized by the Risk Management Unit, the Internal Audit Unit uses it as a primary source document for the development of their plans.
 The plan is approved by the audit committee annually.

 The Internal audit performs its audit assignments based on the annual plan and on a quarterly basis reports to the Audit Committee.
-These audit assignments often include areas such as Supply Chain Management, Performance Management, Asset Management, Project Management, Revenue Management, mid- year and Annual Financial Statements.
+These audit assignments often include

 STATUS OF MUNICIPAL POLICIES AND STRATEGIES